Akshayredekar07/MongoDB/Mongodb 02.md

 MongoDB server can be local or remote.

 - To launch/start MongoDB Server: `mongod` command.
-- To launch/start MongoDB Shell: `mongo` command.
+- To launch/start MongoDB Shell: `mongosh` command.

 ### GUI support for MongoDB Shell:
 - Compass